How do i make a memorandum asking employees not to place their cups on top of their table except during break time without offending them? Thanks

 From India, Mumbai

 I'm with AussieJohn on this one!
-Wouldn't it be more motivating to the team to ask them to trust them to keep their area tidy and to use discretion with whatever they place on the table!
-I do understand, of course, that it may be cultural - as I look around the desks here (I'm working in a government department in London, UK), everyone has a cup on the table!
+Wouldn't it be more motivating to the team to ask them to trust themselves to keep their area tidy and to use discretion with whatever they place on the table?
+I do understand, of course, that it may be cultural—as I look around the desks here (I'm working in a government department in London, UK), everyone has a cup on the table!

 From United Kingdom